-In the summer of 2009 we upgraded the small kitchen (14’ x 8’) in our 1924 apartment building.
-Nothing had been changed since 1986 when my husband moved in and installed new appliances.
-The previous tenant had combined the kitchen and dining room, which opens onto the entry as well as a hallway to the bedrooms and is visible from the front door.
+In the summer of 2009 we made some kitchen upgrades.
+Our apartment kitchen is small (14’ x 8’) and our building was built in 1924, so the walls are lath and plaster.
+Nothing had been changed since 1986 when Mr. AM moved in and installed new appliances.
+The previous tenant had combined the kitchen and dining room and both open into the entry.
+A hallway to the bedrooms also is visible from the front door.

 I wrote about the old kitchen at various stages before, during and immediately after construction.
 But now that it’s 99% finished – my new rug is down but window shades are still temporary – there are before and after photos to illustrate the 7 key areas we improved and the difference each one made.